 Based on the measurements and impression, a dental technician will prepare a model first.
 You’ll wear it to check if it fits or needs any further changes.

-After you have agreed on the fit and colour, the final dentures will be made.
+After you have agreed on the fit and colour, the final teeth dentures will be made.
 There are two different types of dentures that you can get:

 Immediate Dentures